Rovinia Beach Corfu Guide – Parking, Hiking, Hidden Caves & Travel Hacks

 The water is typically cool due to underwater springs.
 As It deepens quickly it makes it ideal for swimmers and snorkelers but less suitable for young children who prefer shallow waters.

-A Cave for Exploration
+A Cave for Shade and Photography

 Stunning Views and Sunset